-This paper is sat internally and marked externally.
+This paper is sat during the public exam period and marked externally.

 Requirements

 The ability to sing or play an instrument and a willingness to develop all aspects of musical experiences and knowledge is essential.
 GCSE Music pupils should already be in one of the school's choir/orchestra/band.